 College Health Services offers a complement of urgent care, preventive, and emergency services in its main office in Room 150 of the Bush Campus Center and is open by appointment.
 Students seeking preventive or urgent care (other than something potentially COVID-19-related) can visit College Health Services free of charge and may receive lab work and prescription medications at a nominal cost.
 Any member of the campus community who feels they may be experiencing symptoms of COVID-19 should call College Health Services at 570-320-5234 to arrange a visit in the College Health Services Annex.

-College Health Services is open during the College’s regular operating hours, and services are supplemented through a Quick Response Service that is available to respond to needs after hours with 24/7 support in coordination with Lycoming County EMS.
+College Health Services is open during the College’s regular operating hours, and services are supplemented through the support of Health Assistants who are available to respond to needs after hours with 24/7 support in coordination with Lycoming County EMS.
 Anyone experiencing a medical emergency at any time of day should dial 911.

 Absolutely.
 We know that college is a stressful time under normal circumstances; the uncertainties we are all living with can only add to this.
 Anxiety, depression, homesickness, and challenges adjusting are very common for college students, and Counseling Services is here to help.
 Counseling Services provides free and confidential counseling services to all enrolled students.
 Five full-time, licensed counselors are available during regular operating hours, and services are supplemented by College Police after hours.
 Anyone experiencing a mental health emergency should dial 911.